devenmaheshwari/Cyber_Final/README.md

 # Cyber_Final
-Stuyvesant Cybersecurity 2022: Final Project <br>
+Stuyvesant Cybersecurity 2022: Final Project

 Deven Maheshwari & Jerry Liang

 ## Description
 We will be tackling the RC4 (Rivest Cipher) stream cipher.
-This is known for its speed and security.
+The RC4 Cipher is known for its speed and security.
 We will be writing an encoder and decoder.
 It functions by using random a key scheduling algorithm and a random generation algorithm as well as the XOR function to produce cipher-text.

+## Directions
+LOREM IPSUM

-## Sources
+## Links
+LOREM IPSUM